What CRC Actually Reviews

 Findings & Evidence

-CLEAR ISSUE DEFINITIONS
+CLEAR PAYROLL ISSUE DEFINITIONS

-SUPPORTING DATA EVIDENCE
+SUPPORTING PAYROLL DATA EVIDENCE

 FULL CONTEXT PROVIDED